 Zirlux Acetal Partials: Pros and Cons

-Esthetic, durable, metal-free tooth borne removable partial dentures are made from Zirlux Acetal resin by CAD/CAM technology to exacting specifications for a precise fit.
-The patient will appreciate the comfort, the ease of wear, the lack of a metallic taste, and no thermal conductivity when drinking cold or hot beverages.
-Like its metal counterparts, denture teeth must be physically bonded to the resin framework with denture acrylic or a monomer-free acrylic substitute.
+Esthetic, durable, and metal-free tooth-borne removable partial dentures are made from Zirlux Acetal resin by CAD/CAM technology to exact specifications for a precise fit.
+The patient will appreciate the comfort, ease of wear, lack of a metallic taste, and no thermal conductivity when drinking cold or hot beverages.
+Like their metal counterparts, denture teeth must be physically bonded to the resin framework with denture acrylic or a monomer-free acrylic substitute.

 Taking Impressions for Resin-Based Zirlux Acetal Partials